Urban Guide Quebec

 Another option is to hire a private tour guide.
 Marie-Pierre offers a fabulous photography tour of Old Quebec City.
 Steeve is easily one of the best tour guides in Quebec City, and the perfect choice for creating an unforgettable personalized tour.

-ride the hop-on hop-off bus tour
+Ride the hop-on hop-off bus tour

 When you have 24-hours in Quebec City, one of the best ways to get a basic overview of a city is to take the Hop On Hop Off Quebec City bus tour.
 Sure, it’s a tad cheesy, but it’s also fun!

-On a warm day, opt to ride up top and enjoy some sunshine as you learn about the history of Quebec City, visiting the old streets, Parliament, the Plains of Abraham, as well as some local neighbourhoods.
+On a warm summer day, opt to ride up top and enjoy some sunshine as you learn about the history of Quebec City, visiting the old streets, Parliament, the Plains of Abraham, as well as some local neighbourhoods.

 The bus runs from 9am to 4:30pm each day, and there is a pick-up point near rue Cul-de-Sac, as well as Musée de la Civilization, both of which are a short walk from the Quebec City cruise port.
 The bus makes 14 stops throughout the city, and the loop takes about 2 hours if you opt to stay on the entire time.